XII Ways to Get Into the Christmas Spirit If You’re Not Quite Feeling It Yet

 Yet, there’s a bit of science behind making resolutions.
 Many people create such a long list of unattainable goals that they give up on them at the very start, ending up depressed or disappointed with themselves.
 Instead, it’s better to prioritize and focus on the most desirable outcomes, even the smallest ones.
-Come up with the goals that you really want to work on and that will make you happier and healthier in 2022 and beyond.
+Come up with the goals that you really want to work on, and that will make you happier and healthier this year and beyond.

 You can consider the ideas below and include some of them on your resolution list:

 This year, I will…

 - Listen more attentively to what my body needs

 - Learn to forgive myself for past mistakes